Skip to content

 5. Display

-Display fonts are designed for large sizes, suitable for billboard messages or highlighting essential information.
+Display fonts are designed for large sizes and are suitable for billboard messages or highlighting essential information.
 This category encompasses a diverse range of font families, including both serif and sans-serif options.

 1. Garamond

-We chose this as our first pick because of its long and distinguished history.
-It was originally designed by Claude Garamond sometime in the early 16th century and is well-known for its elegant and timeless design.
-You’ll recognize Garamond by its relatively high contrast between thick and thin strokes and distinctive letterforms.
+I chose this as our first pick because of its long and distinguished history.
+It was originally designed by Claude Garamond in the early 16th century and is well-known for its elegant, timeless design.
+You’ll recognise Garamond by its relatively high contrast between thick and thin strokes, and distinctive letterforms.

 Garamond font